-Everybody wants a good night’s sleep, that’s why we have expressions like I slept like a baby.
 Few things feel better than a deep, dreamless, relaxing sleep.
-Sometimes it seems that once we start a full time job, begin raising a family, all while trying to maintain some of our independence, sleep becomes a thing of the past.
+But it becomes increasingly harder to get when we are trying to juggle the demands of work and family.
 Real sleep disturbance, and consequently real fatigue, comes along not when the hours we sleep are reduced, but rather when the quality of sleep is affected.

-You may or may not know that quality sleep is actually a cycle of phases.
-When people report that their quality of sleep is diminishing, it usually means that they are not reaching the deep sleep cycle often enough.
+Quality sleep is actually a cycle of phases.
+When people report their quality of sleep is diminishing, it usually means that they are not reaching the deep sleep cycle often enough.
 Men over the age of 50 are the largest group of men reporting sleep disturbances.
 Interestingly, most men in their 20s and 30s report a decline in sleep quality far less often, even though their lives are often busier at this stage.
 These observations of the age and sleep partnership are what continue to lead scientists to suspect the link between testosterone and sleep.

 Researchers have gone on to claim that low levels of testosterone alter the way the brain “syncs.”
 The perfect synchronization is required in the brain to attain deep sleep.
-Thus, inadequate testosterone levels prevent this syncing, and therefore, prevent men from reaching the deep sleep cycle.
-Lack of sleep then results in an array of other symptoms such as fatigue and fogginess.
-These symptoms are also, interestingly enough, other signs and symptoms of low testosterone.
-As you can see, this is all just one big, messy cycle that needs to be stopped right away.
+Thus, inadequate testosterone levels prevent this syncing and prevent men from reaching the deep sleep cycle.
+Lack of sleep then results in an array of other symptoms, such as fatigue and fogginess.